SK ecoplant

-SK ecoplant is an environmental and energy company affiliated with the SK Group, established in 1962 in South Korea.
+SK ecoplant is a construction and energy company affiliated with the SK Group, established in 1962 in South Korea.

 History

 The SK Ecoplant was founded in 1962 as Hyupwoo Industry.
 It was later acquired by Seonkyung Group in 1977 and its name changed to Seonkyung Construction, and then to SK Construction in 1984.

-Since then, the company has acquired several environmental management companies, including waste incineration and landfill, and in February 2022, it acquired TES, a Singapore-based electrical and electronic waste management company.
+Since then, the company has acquired several environmental management companies, including waste incineration and landfill, and in February 2022, it acquired TES (known as SK tes), a Singapore-based IT asset disposition and electronic waste management company.
 In November 2021, It acquired Samkang M&T, a shipbuilding and equipment company that had been manufacturing offshore wind power plants since the early 2010s, and incorporated it as a subsidiary, and in January 2023, the company changed its name to SK Oceanplant.

+It is also well known as an apartment developer, with its brand name being SK View.

+Construction

+This company led the financing and construction of the Eurasia Tunnel, an undersea tunnel connecting Asia and Europe in Istanbul, Turkey.
+The tunnel opened in December 2016, and the company will operate it until 2041.